 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.
 This is important because a pancreas NET can recur even several years after treatment.

-Patients and families should be aware that a pancreas NET usually grows slowly and may be similar to a chronic illness.
-This means that the patient will receive treatment and follow-up care in cycles on an ongoing basis.
-Learn more about living with chronic cancer and the importance of follow-up care.
+Patients and families should be aware that a pancreas NET usually grows slowly and may be similar to a long-term illness.
+This means that the patient could receive treatment and follow-up care in cycles on an ongoing basis.
+Learn more about living with long-term treatment and the importance of follow-up care.

 Watching for recurrence